 Prerequisite: ART 2030.
-Introduction to computer aided design and drafting (CADD), Varied software and applications for 3D visualization and design communication.
-Emphasis on gaining skills in the use of the computer as a tool in creating and communicating design solutions.
+Introduction of computer-aided design and drafting, varied software and applications for 3D visualization and design communication.
+Emphasis is placed on gaining skill in the use of the computer in creating and communicating design solutions.
 Work may be linked to design studio projects.